-Anger is an Energy: My Life Uncensored, John Lydon's new autobiography will be published via Simon & Schuster on October 9th 2014.
+Anger is an Energy: My Life Uncensored, John Lydon's new autobiography was published via Simon & Schuster on October 9th 2014.

 The 540 page book is John's first complete autobiography and covers his life from childhood through to the present day taking in Sex Pistols and Public Image Ltd, along with his TV and media work.
 Also included is 3 picture sections featuring a selection of rare and/or unpublished pictures.

 ‘This book is about the life of a risk taker.
 I make things safe for other people to follow in my wake’ - John Lydon